VideoProc Converter

 By Cecilia Hwung | Last Update:

+Many video compressors claim they are able to compress a video on Mac without losing quality.
+However, the truth is it's not possible to achieve.
 It's the decrease of the bitrate, resolution, frame rate, or other image details that make a video smaller.
 Thus, the process of video compression always involves the compromise of certain details.
 But, that's not anything biggie as our real goal is compressing video files on Mac without visible quality loss, which is easy to do.

 • Stable and fast.
 47x faster compression speed than the real-time play

-How to Compress a Video on Mac Using VideoProc Converter
+How to Compress a Video on Mac Using VideoProc Converter AI

 Step 1.
 Import the Video

-Go to the official site and free download VideoProc Converter on your macOS, and then install it.
-Launch it up, click the +Video or +Video Folder button to import a video or multiple videos.
-You can also directly drag the videos to this video compressor for Mac.
+Go to the official site and free download VideoProc Converter AI on your macOS, and then install it.
+Drag your video(s) to this capable video compressor for Mac.
+Click Toolbox at the bottom and double-click Compress.

 Step 2.
-Set the Compression Parameter
+Specify the Target Size

 Step 3.
-Start the Compression of Video on Mac
+Compress Your Video on Mac

 How to Compress a Video on Mac with iMovie